-- (2) Any individual assessed a fine shall be given a minimum of thirty (30) days to pay. - (3) Payment shall be payable to ASA by cashier's check or money order, - (4) Payment shall be sent to the ASA Office.
-Envelope shall be clearly marked "fine". - (5) Fine Amounts - (a) Minimum amount shall be \$50. - (b) Maximum amount shall be \$500. - (6) Any fine not paid by an individual within the time frames allowed by ASA may become the obligation of a team, club or league.
-Any team, club or league may be placed in Bad Financial Standing if the debt becomes delinquent. - D. Additional and Alternative Punishment and Penalties under the ASA Respect the Game Policy - (1) In addition to the mandatory minimum suspensions listed in (a) above the hearing officers may increase the number of game suspensions, require anger management training, referee training and service as a game referee, community service, fines as well as other reasonable punishments. - (2) Both as to Red Cards and any other inappropriate behavior as set forth in the ASA "Respect the Game" policies, directed at a referee, another player, coach or spectator the hearing officers have the discretion to apply the "Respect the Game" policy punishments which include: - (i) First offense----- satisfactory completion of an anger management course selected by the hearing officers; - (ii) Second offense----- a \$250 fine; - (iii) Third offense-suspension from all youth soccer events including games, tournaments and practices for no less than one (1) year.
+- 2) Any individual assessed a fine shall be given a minimum of thirty (30) days to pay - 3) Payment shall be payable to ASA by cashier's check or money order - 4) Payment shall be made directly to ASA by check, money order, or credit card payment.
+Credit card payments are subject to the merchant fees charged for the credit card transaction - 5) Any fine not paid by an individual within the time frames allowed by ASA may become the obligation of a team, Club or league.
+Any team, Club or league may be placed in bad financial standing if the debt becomes delinquent. - D. Additional and alternative punishment and penalties under any published ASA policy - 1) In addition to the mandatory minimum suspensions listed in (A) above, the hearing officers may increase the number of game suspensions, require anger management training, referee training and service as a game referee, community service, fines as well as other reasonable punishments. - 2) Incidents involving referee abuse or assault, whether verbal or physical, that include sideline behavior as a component of the complaint, may include bans on spectators for the team involved, and/or parent training modules offered by organizations such as the Sideline Project, to be completed at the parent's own expense, as a condition of continued registration - 3) Both as to red cards and any other inappropriate behavior as set forth in any ASA published policy, directed at a referee, another player, coach, or spectator, the hearing officers have the discretion to apply punishments which may include, but are not limited to: - (a) Satisfactory completion of an anger management course selected by the hearing officers - (b) Monetary fines, which may be assessed to individuals and/or Clubs - (c) Suspension from all youth soccer activities, including games, tournaments, practices, and club administrative actions for no less than one (1) year. - 4) Violations of any policy directed at a referee who is of age to play in ASA events may be assigned enhanced penalty under the "minor multiplier"

-NOTICE OF APPEAL
+NOTICE OF APPEAL \\

-PLEASE ATTACH APPEAL FEE: \$300 (Cashier's Check or Money Order ONLY)

-Cashier's Check Money Order

-Individual/Organization F iling Appeal (the "Appellant"):

-Name:

-Address:

-City:

-State:

-ZIP:

-Home/Mobile Telephone No:

-Work Telephone No:

-State Association Rendering Dec

-Address:

-City:

-State:

-ZIP:

-State Association Telepho ne No:

-State Association FAX No:
+PLEASE ATTACH APPEAL FEE: \$ 300 (Cashier's Check or Money Order Only) Cashier's Check \\\\ Money Order A. Individual/ Organization Filing Appeal (the Appellant): Name: \\\\\ Address: Home Telephone No.: \\\\\ Work Telephone No.: Email address: \\\\\ B. Opposing Party/Organization Member Rendering Decision (the Appellee): Name: Organization Member Telephone No.: Organization Member Email Address: \\\\\\

-Name of State Association ı President:
+Name of Organization Member President: \\\\\\

-REVISION DATE: 9/01/00

-C. Date of Decision being Appealed: APPELLANT: PLEASE BE SURE TO ATTACH A COPY OF THE DECISION TO THIS NOTICE OF APPEAL.
-6. Please State Briefly the Reasons Why You Are Appealing the Decision: E. Date Decision was received by Appellant: APPELLANTANT HAS TEN (10) DAYS FROM DATE OF RECEIPT OF THE DECISION WITHIN WHICH TO FILE THIS NOTICE OF APPEAL WITH THE UNITED STATE SOCCER FEDERATION, INC. NATIONAL APPEALS COMMITTEE, TO THE ATTENTION OF THE PERSON AND AT THE ADDRESS SET FORTH BELOW: I hereby certify that a true and correct copy of the Notice of Appeal, together with appropriate appeals fee in the amount of \$300 (in the form of a cashier's check or money order), made payable to: United States Soccer Federation, Inc., has been sent to: United State Soccer Federation, Inc., National Appeals Committee C/O Secretary General 303 E. Wacker Dr., Chicago, IL 60601.
-I further certify that a true and correct copy of the Notice of Appeal has been sent to the State Association and/or the State Association President listed in Section B above.
-Dated: Signature of Appellant:
+C. Date of Decision being Appealed: APPELLANT: PLEASE BE SURE TO ATTACH A COPY OF APPEAL.
+OF THE DECISION TO THIS NOTICE D. Please State Briefly the Reasons Why You Are App pealing the Decision: E. Date Decision was received by Appellant: APPELLANT HAS FOURTEEN (14) DAYS FROM DATE WITHIN WHICH TO FILE THIS NOTICE OF APPEAL WI FEDERATION, INC. NATIONAL APPEALS COMMITTEE PERSON AND AT THE ADDRESS SET FORTH BELOW: TH THE UNITED STATES SOCCER I hereby certify that a true and correct copy o appropriate appeals fee in the amount of \$30 money order), made payable to: The United S been sent to: 0 (in the form of a cashier's check or The United States Soccer Federation, Inc. National Appeals Committee c/o Greg Fike, General Counsel 303 E Wacker Dr. Suite.1200, Chicago, IL 60601.
+I further certify that a true and correct copy of this Notice of Appeal has been sent to the Organization Member and/or the Organization Member President listed in Section B above.
+Dated: ignature of Appellant 3 agricult of Appollant